I posted this status on my personal Facebook page last week:

-Are there days when I fear that the magazine will never grow to be as helpful and successful as I know it can be?
+Are there days when I fear that the magazine will never grow enough to support itself?
 Yes.

 Are there days when I just want to throw in the towel?
 Yes.

-Those are the days when I have to look at the “big picture.”
-A difficult task for a person like me who is obsessed with details, but no less important.
+Those are the days when I stop and look at the “big picture.”
+A difficult task for a person like me, obsessed with details, but no less important.

 Those are the days when I stop to take the time to remember why I do all those things I do, to remember why we homeschool, what makes those twin boys who drive me crazy amazing human beings.
 Those also seem to be the days that my older son (24) or daughter (22) calls out of the blue just to say hi.

-Those are the days that I go back to the letters and emails I’ve received from readers, the notes that tell me that I really am doing good, and I really do help people… even if I never get to meet them in person.
-That’s why I do this whole magazine thing – to help.
+Those are the days that I go back to the letters and emails I’ve received from readers.
+The notes that tell me that I really am doing good, and I really do help people…even if I never get to meet them in person.
+That’s why I do this magazine thing – to help.
 Without readers, it’s not worth doing.
 I need to hear from you – sad?
 Maybe.
 But it’s the truth.